Matt Bitsko, Ph.D., Licensed Clinical Psychologist

 Collin consults with individuals of all ages who are interested in developing a mindfulness practice as a life skill for peak performance, stress management and peace of mind.
 Specifically, Collin helps clients understand the link between a healthy mind and a healthy body through the awareness of how mindfulness, exercise, nutrition and sleep play a vital role in their well-being.
 Using formal and informal practices, his work focuses on leading clients to cultivate mindfulness-based strategies that will enable them to face difficult challenges and develop emotionally intelligent leadership skills.
 These sessions are a non-therapeutic approach to personal growth, and not intended to replace professional help related to mental or physical health.

 Collin is an avid fan of football and working out.
 As a former collegiate football player at the University of Richmond, he enjoys cheering on his Spiders on the field and court.
-He and his wife Trisha have two children, Porter and Libby, and as a family enjoy playing sports, being outside, and hanging out with friends and family.
+He and his wife Trisha have three children, Porter, Libby and Cam, and as a family enjoy playing sports, being outside, and hanging out with friends and family.

 Jake McDonald, M.Ed., CMF, Mindfulness Consultant